 Up until three weeks ago, everyone thought the brain quiets itself when it’s not involved in an activity.
 New research proves the contrary.
-Even when you think you’re not actively doing anything, your brain still hums along, using ‘as much energy daydreaming as solving a tough math problem’ Continue reading “The pacific waves”
+Continue reading “The pacific Waves”

 The human body is a sensitive creation.
 It’s affected by everything, small and big.
 Every organ responds.
 Every tissue, every cell, every nucleus.

 Nanotechnology makes the headlines again, this time saving men from painful biopsies for aggressive prostate cancer diagnosis.

 Who, Where and What- Researchers of the Alberta Prostate Cancer Research Initiative (APCaRI) in Alberta, Canada developed a highly sensitive blood test that incorporates an exceptional nanotechnology platform to diagnose aggressive prostate cancer using only a single drop of blood.
 Continue reading “Nanotech-based innovative prostate cancer test helps bypass unneeded painful biopsies”

 “We’ve found evidence that atomic motions in proteins play a major role in impacting their function,” said David Giedroc, Lilly Chemistry Alumni Professor at the Indiana University Bloomington College of Arts and Sciences’ Department of Chemistry.
 These atomic motions dictate protein structure and function, and since proteins serve as important drug targets, this research finding especially resonates with scientists focusing on drug discovery, design and development.
 Since this is what I’m studying too, these findings speak to me!
 They are INTRIGUING!
 Continue reading “The atomic-level secret of drug-resistant bacteria”

 (This is a term paper that I did for one of the Writing classes at uni)